FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Methodology

 \subsubsection{Corpus Construction}

 \textit{Data Labelling:} The NELA-GT-2022 dataset includes source-level labels (e.g., BBC, CNN, The Onion), reflecting potential biases associated with news sources.
 Therefore, it is essential to annotate each individual news article.
 Similarly, the Google RSS curated data lacks labels for fake news detection, necessitating a strategy for news article annotation.
-We employed OpenAI's GPT-4 \citep{gpt4} for initial labelling, assessing the likelihood of each news item being fake or real based on its language understanding capabilities.
-The use of data annotation through GPT-based models is also supported in recent literature \citep{gilardi2023chatgpt}.
+So, to get the labels, we employed OpenAI's GPT-4 \cite{gpt4} for initial labelling, assessing the likelihood of each news item being fake or real based on its language understanding capabilities.
+The use of data annotation through GPT-based models is also supported in recent literature \citep{gilardi2023chatgpt}, where the studies show that LLM-based labeling shows better results in terms of less biases and accuracy than crowdsourcing.

-\textit{Data Quality:} Recognizing the critical importance of data integrity, we adopted a rigorous approach to ensure the highest quality of our dataset.
-We engaged a diverse team of six experts—comprising Machine Learning Scientists, Data Scientists, Linguistic Experts, and advanced students—for the manual verification of all 9,000 records.
-This comprehensive process involved meticulous validation and refinement of the AI-generated labels, emphasizing the capture of nuanced details that automated systems might overlook.
-Our hybrid strategy (human-in-the-loop with AI-based labelling) leverages the efficiency of AI while incorporating the irreplaceable value of human expertise.
-This approach significantly bolstered the dataset's robustness, ensuring an accurate representation of complex themes.
-In particular, we make use of the GPT-4 API to generate the initial labels, which are then verified by human experts.
+Our annotation process combines automated preliminary assessments by GPT-4 with subsequent manual reviews by trained annotators.
+This dual approach leverages the efficiency of AI while incorporating human oversight to correct any anomalies and verify the nuanced interpretation of content.
+Therefore, the likelihood of misclassification is significantly reduced, enhancing the overall trustworthiness of the dataset.

+To ensure the reproducibility and credibility of our classification models, we outline comprehensive labeling guidelines and protocols.
+Each news article undergoes a detailed categorization process as either fake or non-fake, based on justified criteria.
+These guidelines were developed through consultations with media experts and linguistic analysts to establish a robust framework for fake news detection.
+Our criteria for categorizing articles as fake or non-fake include:

+\begin{itemize} \item Source Credibility: Articles from sources with a history of factual inaccuracies are scrutinized more intensely. \item Linguistic Quality: Articles with numerous spelling and grammatical errors, or those using sensational language, are flagged for further review. \item Fact-checking: Statements of fact within articles are cross-verified with trusted databases and news sources. \item Contextual Consistency: The article's content is checked for consistency with known facts and chronological data. \item Editorial Bias: Articles are analyzed for potential bias in how information is presented, including the omission of key facts or one-sided reporting. \end{itemize}

+In the consolidated dataframe, each row represents a unique sample from the original dataset, supplying information for fake news detection and assessment.
+The final combined curated and NELA-GT-2022 dataset comprises a total of 9513 entries, with two unique labels for classification: REAL news, accounting for 5790 entries, and FAKE news, with 4723 entries.